-- Unless otherwise mentioned, the term of validity for the examinations passed is three years.
-This rule also applies to approved courses from other degree programmes.
-The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the course corresponding to the examination or test in question are not obsolete. - With respect to an examination or test taken and passed more than three years ago, the Examination Board can impose an additional or alternative examination or test, before the student can pass the final exam. - 3.
-The term of validity of tests on which examinations are based is limited to the academic year in which the test has been taken, unless the examiner determines otherwise in the course manual.
+- 1. Unless otherwise mentioned, the term of validity for passed courses including approved courses of another degree programme is in principle unlimited. - 2.
+In derogation from the preceding paragraph and as long as the final exam has not been passed yet, the Examination Board, in consultation with the Academic Director concerned, may declare the term of validity of a course that has been passed more than six years ago expired if in its judgement the knowledge, insights and skills taught during the course have become obsolete.
+In that case, the Examination Board can impose an additional or alternative course or examination, before the student may pass the final exam.

+3. If the examination of a course is composed of more than one test, the term of validity of each test shall be limited to the academic year in which the tests are taken, unless the examiner explicitly determined otherwise in the course manual.